Best online guitar lessons

 Thankfully they have one, albeit it's a bit slow.
 But it works.

-Once you select a main topic, you can filter your results based on skill level, style, teacher, curriculum, and instrument.
+Once you select a main topic, you can filter your results based on skill level, style, instructor, curriculum, and instrument.

 The result of this will be that you hone in on a course that you are interested in.

-As with Jamplay, many of the resulting courses have overlapping material taught by different teachers.
+As with Jamplay, many of the resulting courses have overlapping material taught by different instructors.

-Having such a large number of lessons and courses means it's easy to get overwhelmed.
+Having such a massive catalogue of guitar tutorials means it's easy to get overwhelmed.

 And as we know, too many choices is never a good thing for guitarists.
-They just end up jumping all over the place YouTube style.
+They just end up jumping all over the place.

 Perhaps this is the reason TrueFire introduced their so-called Learning Paths.